PrivateCoffee/matrix-gptbot/README.md

 ## Running

+The bot requires a configuration file to be present in the working directory.

+Copy the provided `config.dist.ini` to `config.ini` and edit it to your needs.

-The bot can be run with `python -m gptbot`.
+The bot can then be run with `python -m gptbot`.
 If required, activate a venv first.

 You may want to run the bot in a screen or tmux session, or use a process manager like systemd.
 The repository contains a sample systemd service file